IsraelCabrera/frigate/docs/docs/security/updating.md

    - After updating, go to the addon’s page and click "Restart" to apply the changes.

 4. **Verify the Update**:
-   - Check the addon logs (under the "Log" tab) to ensure Frigate starts without errors.
+   - Check the addon logs (under the "Log" tab) to ensure Security starts without errors.
-   - Access the Frigate Web UI to confirm the new version is running.
+   - Access the Security Web UI to confirm the new version is running.

 ### Notes